 For top quality anodising for your engineering, commercial cookware, defence or manufacturing project, choose DecoUltra, the premium series of anodised finishes from DECO Australia.

 Anodised aluminium offers a durable protective coating for a wide range of products and industries.
 An electrolytic surface treatment process, anodising develops a tough aluminium oxide film over the surface of the treated part to create an aesthetically pleasing and hard-wearing finish for a wide range of products such as engineering parts, architectural fittings, appliances such as fridges, pans and more.

 DECO can anodise products up to 2800mm long, 1000mm deep and 400mm wide.
 In some instances, we can anodise products up to 3600mm long; contact us for more information.

 Because the aluminium surface formed on the product is porous, it is possible for dyes to seep into the pores of the aluminium.
 Parts can also be coloured electrolytically.
-Please check our colours page for our available anodising colours.
+Please check our colours page for our available DecoUltra anodising colours.

 Anodising protects aluminium from mild acids, but can be attacked by alkali materials such as lime mortars and cement.